 This is an especially pressing problem these days.
 It is pretty much accepted that the current working age population is more stressed out and over-worked than previous generations.
 We get less sleep, do more work, and spend less time relaxing than our parents, or their parents, or their parents…

 So whether you’re trying to build a business, gain an edge in the gym, or just get by on 6 hours sleep a night, you could definitely benefit from improving your energy levels.
 How you go about it is up to you; it could be lifestyle changes, dietary interventions, or the use of high quality energy supplements.

-There are three ways to approach energy boosters.
+There are three main type of energy supplements.
 You can either use:

 - Synthetic energy pills and powerful stimulants